microsoft/AzureTrailblazerAcademy/month1/labs/lab_ANF/README.md

-# Azure Trailblazer Academy Azure Net App Files Storage Lab
+# Azure Trailblazer Academy Azure NetApp Files Storage Lab
 ## Overview
 ## Access Data in Azure  with Azure NetApp Files
 The Azure NetApp Files service is an enterprise-class, high-performance, file storage service.
 Azure NetApp Files supports any workload type and is highly available by default.
 You can select service and performance levels and set up snapshots through the service.

-In this Lab we will create a Highly Available NAS Share, that will shared by two Virtual Machines
+In this Lab we will create  Highly Available NFS Mounts, that will shared by two Virtual Machines

 <img src="./images/HA-Share.png" width="300">